 The problem with people is that they do not immediately realize that they are not getting enough water until they suffer the more serious adverse effects of dehydration.
-To save you from the trouble and unnecessary medical bills, here are 5 dehydration symptoms and signs that you must watch out for because it could save your life.
+To save you from the trouble and unnecessary medical bills, here are five dehydration symptoms and signs that you must watch out for because it could save your life

-You’ll know you’re dehydrated if your skin lacks elasticity and doesn’t bounce back quickly.
-Keep in mind that a hydrated skin should appear doughy—so if your skin looks shriveled and dry, it’s time to drink water or beverages infused with electrolytes and sodium.
+You will know you are dehydrated if your skin lacks elasticity and does not bounce back quickly.
+Keep in mind that hydrated skin should appear doughy—so if your skin looks shriveled and dry, it is time to drink water or beverages infused with electrolytes and sodium.

 Although there are recommendations on daily water intake based on studies, the amount of water that the body needs vary from one person to another.
 And, in some cases, dependent on a lot of factors.
 Some of these factors include how active your lifestyle is, the condition of your health, and where you live.